Chapter 19.142

 “Substantial damage” means damage of any origin sustained by a structure whereby the cost of restoring the structure to its before-damaged condition would equal or exceed 50 percent of the market value of the structure before the damage occurred.

-“Substantial improvement” means any improvement of a structure, including any repair or reconstruction, where the cost of the improvement equals or exceeds 50 percent of the market value of the structure either before the improvement is started or, if the structure has been damaged and is being restored, before the damage occurred.
+“Substantial improvement” means any improvement of a structure, including reconstruction, rehabilitation, addition, or other improvement of a structure the cost of which equals or exceeds 50 percent of the market value of the structure before the “start of construction” of the improvement.

 Substantial improvement begins when the first alteration of any wall, ceiling, floor, or other structural part of the building commences, whether or not that alteration affects the external dimensions of the structure.